TritonDataCenter/rfd/rfd/0026/README.md

   filesystem in the host's filesystem.
 * `vm_uuid`: the UUID of the Triton VM running the NFS server that exports the actual storage provided by this volume.
-* `requested_size`: the storage size requested for this volume, in megabytes.
-  This is useful for debugging purposes, see the `reserved_size` property for how to get the actual amount of usable storage.
-* `reserved_size`: the storage size available for this volume, in megabytes.
-It is _not_ the currently used storage capacity.
-Tritonnfs volumes need both `requested_size` and `reserved_size` properties, because the amount of storage that is actually available to applications using that volume is quantized to the set of values of nfs volumes packages.
+* `size`: the storage size available for this volume, in megabytes.

 ##### Deletion and usage semantics